 Medieval Times is an ideal event for celebrations or family night.
 Medieval Times now offers daytime educational matinees that teach audience members about life in the 11th century.
 A great program for school field trips and homeschool families.
 Prices for Medieval Times varies based on monthly specials.
-Generally, admission averages $45 for adults and $32 for children.
-The Educational Matinee is $27 per person.
 Visit the website for ticket prices and upcoming shows.

 8039 Beach Blvd, Buena Park, CA 90620

 Knott’s Berry Farm is America’s first theme park and is the 12th most visited park in the United States.
 It began as a small building with a tea room, a berry market, and a place for Mr. and Mrs. Knott to sell berry plants.

 Today Knott’s is 160 acres of rides and exhibits that pay homage to the history of California and North America.
 From the Native American Dancers and the Mystery Lodge, to the Wild West Show and the Butterfield Stagecoach, Knott’s takes visitors a step back in time.
 Modern day fun is everywhere in the park from extreme thrill rides like Silver Bullet and Xcelerator to interactive, virtual reality attractions like Knott’s Bear-y Tales: Return To The Fair.